ReactiveSets/toubkal/README.md

 ### Why yet-another JavaScript Web Application Framework?

-The short answer is because we are not satisfied at all with the performances, authorization models, and productivity, of any existing framework.
+The short answer is because we are not satisfied with the performances, authorization models, and productivity, of existing frameworks.

-### What do you mean by performances?
+#### What do you mean by performances?

+Our first priority is high-performances, because we believe that performance is the key to better user experience, lowest operational costs, and a lower environemental footprint.
+We believe that internet applications growth is limited by energy consumption and consequent environmental impacts.

+We are fighting simultaneously against:
-- Raw CPU performance that burn hard-cash, consume massive amounts of usually not-so-green energy to run and cool-down server, and drain client batteries faster than anyone desires
+- **CPU cycles** that consume energy to run and cool-down servers, slow-down mobile clients, and **drain mobile batteries** faster than anyone desires
-- Scalability to hundreds of millions of simultaneous connexions while keeping good raw performances system-wide
-- Lowest latency essential to the responsiveness of applications and best user experiences
+- **Latency** decreasing the responsiveness of applications and user experiences
-- Lowest bandwidth usage that burn hard-cash, consume energy, and incrase latency over lower-bandwidth networks
+- **Bandwidth** usage that consume energy, and increase latency over lower-bandwidth networks

-- Running the whole thing with less cash while sleeping at night
+We also want to keep **good performances at scale**.
+Most frameworks either do-not-scale or scale with much lower performances further increasing the need for cash while increasing environemental footprints.

+The bottom-line is that we want to be in better business faster, with less cash, and a lower environemental footprint that current technologies allow.

-Connected Sets addresses all of these issues thanks to its unique subscribe/push dataflow router that works accross and betwwen web browsers and nodejs servers.
+Connected Sets addresses all of these issues thanks to its unique **Subscribe / Push** dataflow model that works accross and betwwen web browsers and nodejs servers, as well as just-in-time code generators and other optimizations.

-### What's the big deal about authorizations?
+#### What's the big deal about authorizations?

-Writing a complex application is hard-enough, add to this any significantly-complex authorization scheme and the whole thing breaks appart, slows-down to a crawl, clutters the code with plenty of unspotted security holes throughout every part of the application, and every now and then exposing user data to unauthorized users.
+Writing a complex application is hard-enough, add to this any significantly-complex authorization scheme and the whole thing breaks appart, slows-down to a crawl, clutters the code with plenty of unspotted security holes throughout every part of the application, and every now and then exposes end-user data to unauthorized users.

-Most companies try to get away with it by sweeping every leak under the carpet and promissing end-users that this will never happen again, or better yet, that this never happened.
+Most companies try to get away with it by sweeping each leak under the carpet and promissing end-users that this will never happen again, or better yet, that this never happened.
 Internally, this usually ends-up with more meetings and paperwork, less things done for a system that although marginally improved, will at best remain unproven.

-Because it is so hard, most frameworks take a 'this-is-not-our-problem' approach to authorizations by stating that you should use third-party libraries or plugins to deal with it, all of which have shortcomming and usually will not fit the complexity of any real-world application let alone provide acceptable performances and scalability.
+Because it is so hard, most frameworks take a this-is-not-our-problem approach to authorizations by stating that you should use third-party libraries or plugins to deal with it, all of which have shortcomming and usually will not fit the complexity of any real-world application let alone provide acceptable performances at scale.

-Connected Sets provides a simple yet highly-efficient dataflow authorization model and system architecture that delivers what no application ever provided: **realtime data updates on authorization changes**.
+Connected Sets provides a simple yet highly-efficient dataflow authorization model and system architecture that delivers **realtime UI updates on authorization changes** at scale.

-Now you might consider that you don't need this, that users can refresh their page on authorization changes, but the reality is that we can do this because we provide a model that works in all cases so that you can sleep at night knowing that end-user data cannot be exposed by some piece of code that forgot to test a role or a corner-case.
+Now, you might consider that you don't need this, that end-users can refresh their page on authorization changes.
+But the reality is that we can do this because we provide a model that works in all cases, without requiring you to write a single additional line of code, so that you can sleep at night knowing that end-user data cannot be exposed by some piece of code that forgot to test a role in a corner-case.

-### How do you improve Productivity?
+#### How do you improve Productivity?

 By allowing you to describe **what** you want instead of **how-the-hell** this could ever be accomplished.

+Figuring-out **how** this should a) work securely, b) scale and c) have best possible performances as stated above, is hard, really hard.
+So hard that there is not a single company today able to achieve that without throwing millions of dollars at the problem, and/or not struggling with bugs, bottlenecks and hard-to-work-around architecture limitations.

-The following provides an example for a non-trivial data server with realtime updates on everything including authorization changes:
+The following provides an example of a non-trivial, high-performance, data server with realtime updates on everything including authorization changes, in 50 lines of code, comments included.

+The only thing you need to know to understand this code is about **Pipelets**:
+- An XS pipelet, aka a "node" in other dataflow libraries, is a JavaScript function that processes data events with no side effects on other pipelets
+- it processes events emitted by **upstream** pipelets
+- it emits events for **downstream pipelets**
+- it's name describes what it provides or does
+- pipelets are connected together using JavaScript '.' operator or as parameters

 ```javascript
 var xs = require( 'excess' ); // Loads XS core pipelets, returns xs head pipelet